Translate

 1007 Mig-21 BIS Eskadra 'B' Chinezyców.
 Not on the flight but outside of a HAS.

 8705 MiG-21 BIS Eskadra 'A' (Sioux) taxis from the flight line.
-It has always been a wonder to me on my travels at the speed with which pilots flying Russian-designed jets climbed in and taxied for taking off.
+It has always been a wonder to me, on my travels, at the speed with which pilots flying Russian-designed jets climb in and taxi for takeoff.

 8870 MiG-21BIS taxis for runway 32.
 8971 is being cleared to taxi, and just before it did, I took the following photograph.